"Did you hit Hailey?" the anger-management counselor stabbed at J-Ryze.

 "Okay smart-guy, did you hurt her self-esteem?"

 "Dude, all I did was believe in her, train her in any skill she wanted, and have faith we could succeed together.
-I turned her into a model, fashionista, performer, web designer and more."
+I grew her from weird hippie into model, fashionista, performer, web designer and more."

 "Well, did you sexually abuse her?"